prisma/middleware-examples/prisma-encryptor-middleware/vault/README.md

 ### Validate the encryption

-This demo uses a SQLite database found in `prisma/dev.db`.
-Navigate to the database using the tool of your choice and validate that the fields (`ssn` in this demo) in the database are encrypted and requests using the Prisma model queries return decrypted values.
+This demo uses an SQLite database found in `prisma/dev.db`.
+Navigate to the database using the tool of your choice and validate that the fields (`ssn` in this demo) in the database are encrypted, and requests using the Prisma model queries return decrypted values.

 ## Known Limitations